gaurav-arun/ebay-alerts/README.md

 #### Tooling

 - `Pytest` can be used for writing unit tests and generating code coverage.
 - `ebay_sdk` can be maintained as separate git repositories and then added as a submodule of the main git repository.
-Another option is to publish this module as PIP installable packages and then use `Poetry` to pin this module as a dependency.
+Another option is to publish this module as PIP installable package and then use `Poetry` to pin this module as a dependency.
 - `Dockerfile` and `docker-compose.yml` are not production ready because they expose non-standard ports and use bind mounts.
 - The base URL for Alerts API Service is hardcoded in the Alerts Frontend code.
 It should be configurable using an environment variable.